Writing with an American Accent By Jyotsna Sreenivasan

 THESE AMERICANS

 WINNER OF THE ROSEMARY DANIELL FICTION PRIZE.
-THESE AMERICANS, debut collection of short fiction, explores what it means to live between Indian culture and American expectations.
+THESE AMERICANS, a debut collection of short fiction, explores what it means to live between Indian culture and American expectations.
 An Indian-born immigrant mother gives birth to her daughter in a small Ohio town.

 A girl recently returned from India strives to become “American” again.
 A naïve immigrant mother is in denial about her lawyer daughter’s lesbianism.
 An elderly doctor keeps a shocking secret from her daughter.
 This engaging collection of eight short stories and a novella will stay with you long after you turn the last page.